-Grants are distributed to individuals, non-profits, tribes, or community partnerships.
+Grants can be made to individuals, non-profits, community partnerships, or Tribes.
 They are made to projects that reflect California Indian culture, art, values, and traditional practices.
-We define culture in the broadest possible way: As the foodways, languages and cosmologies, ceremony, sacred sites, sports, architecture, arts, teachings and knowledge systems, stories, music, dance, land stewardship, hydrology, maritime traditions and much more that are indigenous to the tribal lands that now fall within northern, eastern, and central California.
+We define culture in the broadest possible way: As the foodways, languages and cosmologies, ceremony, sacred sites, sports, architecture, arts, teachings and knowledge systems, stories, music, dance, land stewardship, hydrology, maritime traditions and much more that are indigenous to California.

 Grants are not made to support capacity of large organizations, for economic development, or for projects not rooted in California tribal cultures.